cloudmaven/documentation/pages/cc/cc_compute_power.md

 ## GPU-based cloud instances

-Using a very coarse comparative of $/GPU/hour on V100s we get AWS and Azure both $3.06, Google $2.76.
+A comparison of $/GPU/hour on V100s gives preemptible rates of .93/.61/.84 dollars per GPU per hour for AWS, Azure and Google respectively.
+The on-demand rates are respectively 3.06/3.06/2.95 dollars per GPU per hour.
-Preemptible costs are $0.80 to $0.94/GPU/hour, again no panic but Google is slightly cheaper.
-Not all GPU-capable instances are represented here; there are older generation units that run comparatively less.
+These feature the current generation: NVIDIA Tesla V100 GPUs.
+Prior-generation GPUs (P100, P4, K80, M60) are also available at commensurately lower rates.
+These data are subject to change.

-And of course these data are subject to change.
+Note that data for Tensorflow Processing Units (TPUs) are still pending; available only

 ### Small table version